2023 Most Popular Biotechnology Graduate Certificate Schools

 On average, biotech graduates from NC State take out $21,350 in student loans while working on their Graduate Certificate.

-Out of the 29 schools in the United States that were part of this year’s ranking, Harvard University landed the # 2 spot on the list.
-Located in the midsize city of Cambridge, Harvard is a private not-for-profit school with a fairly large student population.
+A rank of #2 on this year’s list means Harvard University is a great place for biotechnology students working on their graduate certificate.
+Located in the medium-sized city of Cambridge, Harvard is a private not-for-profit school with a very large student population.

 About 53% of the students majoring in biotech at the school are women while 47% are male.